 For pop artist and actress Hayley Kiyoko, the right perfume is a time machine in a bottle—a way to revisit past moments and faraway places.
 So it's fitting Kiyoko released Hue, her debut fragrance nearly one year into the pandemic—a period in which she’s spent more time than ever in one place.
 “I think everyone’s learning a lot about themselves because they have to sit with themselves and navigate things on their own,” Kiyoko says of the last year, the majority of which she’s spent at her home in Los Angeles.
 “You don’t have this extra socialization or going out and all this extra stimulation around you—it’s just you.
 I think, in the end, that’s going to really help us all be better people.”

-Still, fragrance can provide a certain respite from the day-to-day routine—and creating one during the pandemic has been a welcome pursuit for Kiyoko.
-But Hue—which Kiyoko designed in partnership with the French perfumer Constance Georges-Picot—wasn’t originally a COVID-era project; it’s been in the works for about two years.
+Still, fragrance can provide a certain respite from the day-to-day routine—and creating one during a tumultuous year has been a welcome pursuit for Kiyoko.
+But Hue—which Kiyoko designed in partnership with the French perfumer Constance Georges-Picot—has actually been in the works for about two years.

 That first year, Kiyoko weighed in on combinations of scents around a conference table; soon, those gatherings became Zoom meetings accompanied by countless packages.
 Like many of us, Kiyoko and her team had to pivot from working IRL to virtually.
 Ultimately, Kiyoko and Georges-Picot went through more than 60 iterations of the perfume before deciding on the final version, which has notes of blood orange, watermelon, freesia, peony petals, lychee, rose, and pink magnolia, plus undertones of cacao blanc and skin musk.
 (It’s also housed in a bright red bottle—a decision Kiyoko made last-minute after realizing she didn't want to stick to neutrals.)